Similar to the Heritage Card, the Dublin Pass (buy it here) is a handy way to save money during your trip to Ireland.

 Some quick need-to-knows before buying the Dublin Pass

-Note: if you buy the Dublin Pass through a link below we may make a tiny commission that helps us keep this site going.
+Note: if you buy the Go City Dublin Pass through a link below we may make a tiny commission that helps us keep this site going.
 You won’t pay extra, but we really do appreciate it.

 1. What it does

-The Dublin Pass is a sightseeing card that gives you entry to over thirty of the top attractions in Dublin, including the Guinness Storehouse, EPIC The Irish Emigration Museum and Christ Church Cathedral.
+Similar to the Heritage Card, the Go City Dublin Pass is a sightseeing card that gives you entry to over thirty of the top attractions in Dublin, including the Guinness Storehouse, EPIC The Irish Emigration Museum and Christ Church Cathedral.

 2. How much it costs